-These order of operations worksheets mix basic arithmetic, including parentheses and exponents.
-If you are looking for order of operations worksheets that test your PEMDAS acumen, these math worksheets are a good start.
-You can also find order of operations worksheets with negative numbers and order of operations worksheets with comparisons on pages.
+These order of operations worksheets mix basic arithmetic, including parentheses and exponents, and tests students understanding of PEMDAS.
+If you are looking for order of operations worksheets that test your knowledge of the PEMDAS rules, these math worksheets are a good start.
+You can also find order of operations worksheets with negative numbers and order of operations worksheets with comparisons on those other worksheet pages of the site.Order of Operations

 The order of operations are set of conventions used in math to decide what order operations need to be evaluated in to consistently get to the answer to a problem.
 These are also called precedence rules, and the occur in math problems as well as computer programming languages.
 Students make errors related to order of operations because we train them to read left-to-right, and a natural tendency is simply to evaluate a math program the same way.
 Left-to-right processing of a mathematical expression is the short road to whatever you get when you divide by zero.
 Just call it bad.